 Are all Anne Semonin beauty products vegan?

-Yes, absolutely!
-In recent years, all formulas have been reworked and they are now 100% vegan.
+Yes, except Extreme Comfort Cream and Extreme Comfort Body Cream which are being reformulated!
+In recent years, all formulas have been reworked to be progressively vegan.
 Today, it is quite possible to develop beauty products that are effective, sensory and void of ingredients of animal origin.
 It is a challenge in terms of formulation, and a strong ethical commitment from the brand in favor of animal life and all living species!
 Anne Semonin products are based on plant ingredients, marine active ingredients, vegetable oils, essential oils, minerals and ingredients derived from biotechnology.
 There is also marine spring water, drawn off the coast of Brittany.
 Among our cult products, the Precious Serum is full of vegetable oils as well as essential oils.
 Dheanne Cream is formulated with Mexican wild yam extract.
 The Marine Mask is rich in seaweed, lemon, horsetail, pine and rosemary extracts.
 Face and eye ice cubes contain plant extracts...

 How do you know if a beauty product is vegan?

 To know the composition of a cosmetic product, just check the list of its ingredients (INCI list).
 It must necessarily appear on the packaging, it is an obligation of European regulations.
 You can also check if a logo guaranteeing respect for the animal is present on the packaging.
 There are several more or less demanding private labels: cruelty free & vegan, Expertise Vegan Europe (EVE), One Voice, Vegancert...
 Membership of these labels is not compulsory, but they are an additional source of information. for consumers.